ddbj/www/_faq/en/confirm-previous-version-data-e.md

 ---
 layout: simple
-title: Can I confirm previous version of the sequence data?
+title: Can I see history of the sequence record?
 category: faq
 db:
   - getentry